ksumesh431/obsidian-docs/Kubernetes/Core Concepts.md

 # kube-proxy

-While communicating with pods, the ip addresses cant be used as it changes with new pods, hence **services** are cerated for it.
+While communicating with pods, the ip addresses cant be used as it changes with new pods, hence **services** are created for it.
 But services are not running as container.
 Services are virtual components in k8s memory.

-kube-proxy is isntalled on each node and its job is to look for new services and to create ip tables for forwarding traffic to the services.
+kube-proxy is installed on each node and its job is to look for new services and to create ip tables for forwarding traffic to the services.

 ![](Images/Pasted%20image%2020230127012409.png)